Magnetic field-induced phases and spin Hamiltonian in Cs2CoBr4

 The most unexpected finding of this work is the hierarchy of exchange constants.
 Triangular-lattice interactions that are known to dominate in isostructural Cu-based systems \cite{Coldea2002,Ono2003} play only a secondary role in \CsCoBr.
 Instead, the basic building blocks in our material are zigzag spin ladders, that can also be seen as zigzag chains with nearest-neighbor coupling $J_1$ and next nearest neighbor interactions $J_4$.
 This is a much simpler model than an extended triangular plane, particularly since anisotropy planes for all spin in each ladder are parallel.
 The dominant one-dimensional nature of the system also clearly favors the formation of bound states in the presence of an attractive interaction.

-The above does not, however, invalidate the conclusions of our previous work: i) At special wave vectors $\mb{qb}=\pi n$ the Zeeman ladder excitations are confined to single chains (single ladder legs in the new terminology). ii) At all other wave vectors the bound states {\em do propagate in the triangular plane}.
-That must be due to the triangular lattice geometry.
-Indeed, of all exchange constants considered here {\em only} $J_5$ provides connectivity along the $\mb{c}$ direction and produces a corresponding dispersion. iii) Other than at special wave vectors the bound states are not confined to individual chains.
+The above does not, however, invalidate the conclusions of our previous work: i) At special wave vectors $\mb{qb}=\pi n$ the Zeeman ladder excitations are confined to single chains (single ladder legs in the new terminology). ii) At all other wave vectors the bound states do disperse and therefore {\em propagate in the $c$ direction}.
+That must be due to the triangular lattice geometry, since other than the negligible $J_2$, it is only $J_5$ that provides any connectivity along the $\mb{c}$ axis. iii) Other than at special wave vectors the bound states are not confined to individual chains.